elegant-scipy/elegant-scipy/markdown/ch7.markdown

 correct alignment.

-For the optimization algorithm to do its work, we need some way of defining "dissimilarity"---i.e., the cost function.
+For the optimization algorithm to do its work, we need some way of defining "dissimilarity"&mdash;i.e., the cost function.
 The easiest is to simply calculate the average of the squared differences, often called the *mean squared error*, or MSE.
 As in previous chapters, images will just be NumPy arrays.